freyfyliu/freyfyliu.github.io/_pages/gallery.md

 <img src='/images/piano.jpg'>
 <i>Playing Haydn and Tchaikovsky on stage<i>

 I love traveling and my occupation gives me the advantage to visit telescope sites.
+Can't wait to have more photos for this section!

 <img src='/images/telescope.jpg'>
 <i>With 60cm telescope of Zuo Dijiang Observatory at Nanjing University<i>